Giovanni Giolitti: Beginnings of the political career

-At the 1882 Italian general election he was elected to the Chamber of Deputies (the lower house of Parliament) for the Historical Left.
+At the 1882 Italian general election Giolitti was elected to the Chamber of Deputies (the lower house of the Parliament of the Kingdom of Italy) for the Historical Left.
 This election was a great victory for the ruling Left of Agostino Depretis, which won 289 seats out of 508.
 As deputy, he chiefly acquired prominence by attacks on Agostino Magliani, Treasury Minister in the cabinet of Depretis.

-Following Depretis's death on 29 July 1887 Francesco Crispi, a notable politician and patriot, became the leader of the Left group and was also appointed prime minister by King Umberto I.

-On 9 March 1889, Giolitti was selected by Crispi as the new Minister of Treasury and Finance.
-But in October 1890, Giolitti resigned from his office due to contrasts with Crispi's colonial policy.
+Following Depretis's death on 29 July 1887 Francesco Crispi, a notable politician and patriot, became the leader of the Left group and was also appointed prime minister by King Umberto I. On 9 March 1889, Giolitti was selected by Crispi as the new Minister of Treasury and Finance.
+In October 1890, Giolitti resigned from his office due to contrasts with Crispi's colonial policy.
 A few weeks before, the Ethiopian emperor Menelik II had contested the Italian text of the Wuchale Treaty, signed by Crispi, stating that it did not oblige Ethiopia to be an Italian protectorate.
 Menelik informed the foreign press and the scandal erupted.
 After the fall of the government led by the new prime minister Antonio Starabba di Rudinì in May 1892, Giolitti, with the help of a court clique, received from the King the task of forming a new cabinet.